Spotify Removed More Than 500,000 Streams After a Prediction-Market Spike

 What happened?

-Malcolm Todd’s track Earrings briefly jumped to No. 1 on Spotify’s US daily chart after a sharp stream increase.
+On July 2, 2026, CBS News reported that Malcolm Todd’s track Earrings rose roughly 70% overnight and reached No. 1 on Spotify’s US daily chart.
 Multiple outlets reported that the move lined up with betting activity on Kalshi, where users were wagering on Spotify chart outcomes.
 Spotify later removed more than 500,000 plays it believed were artificial and updated the chart.

 The important caveat is simple: there is no public evidence that Todd or his team caused the manipulation.
 That is exactly why the story matters for working artists.
 A track can become part of a manipulation event because someone else has a financial incentive around the chart, not because the artist ordered fake streams.